ingafter60/lara-newsportal58/readme.md

 ...
 8. Laravel Installation and Folder Structure

-## 2. Controller And View In Action
+## Sec 2 - Controller And View In Action

 1. Introduction to Route Part 1
+2. Introduction to Route Part 2